-SHAPING SPACE builds upon the unique alliance between The University of the Arts Berlin (UdK) and Technical University Berlin (TU) on the Campus Charlottenburg, and the establishment of combined design laboratories.
-The collaboration of art, science and technology will not only enable a comprehensive approach to design in the digital age, but an advanced form of academic practice, which could be become a future model for the German academy.
-We believe that the synthesis of a critical, reflective artistic practice and a scientific approach embracing artistic forms of discourse will offer avenues for addressing some of the most urgent problems of contemporary design as well as new methods for shaping space in the future.
+The SHAPING SPACE consortium builds upon the alliance between Universität der Künste Berlin (UdK) and Technische Universität Berlin (TU) on the Campus Charlottenburg, coordinated by the Hybrid Plattform, and the establishment of combined design laboratories in early 2019.
+The collaboration of architecture, science and technology shall not only enable a comprehensive approach to design in the digital age, but also an advanced form of academic practice: the synthesis of a critical reflective artistic practice and a scientific approach embracing artistic forms of discourse.